-Originally, I had planned to write a guide of what a silent retreat is like based on the day-to-day activities.
-You can read about that here, but I don’t think a guide could ever prepare someone for what a silent retreat is really like.
+Originally, I had planned to write a guide of what a silent retreat is like based on the day-to-day activities, but I don’t think a guide could ever prepare someone for what a meditation retreat in Thailand is really like.
 Almost everyone I spoke to before leaving wanted me to update them on how it went, and there’s really no way to put it into just a few words.
 No brief explanation could ever sum up the pain, the joy, the irrational anger, or ultimately what I learned.

 Before starting, I decided that I would keep a diary while at Suan Mokkh International Dharma Hermitage.
 It was the first rule I broke and the only one I broke on purpose.
 The 10-day silent retreat isn’t just about learning to meditate and not talking.
 It’s complete isolation from the world.
 It’s being put in extremely uncomfortable conditions and seeing how you handle them without anyone else to lean on.
 It tests your mind in a way I’ve never felt before.
 I can honestly say it was the hardest thing I’ve ever done mentally.

 I think it’s important to share my entire journey, so I’ve included an excerpt from the morning I left for the retreat.
 If you don’t know where I started, you won’t understand how I got where I am.
 I’ve chosen to share my very honest and very vulnerable moments (minus parts about other people for their privacy).
 It’s the most personal thing I’ve ever published on this blog, so I hope you’ll read it with an open mind and an open heart.

 Finding My Truth at a Meditation Retreat in Thailand